Self-employed business loans: financing for SME owners

 For self-employed business owners, accessing fast and flexible finance can make all the difference when it comes to managing cash flow, unexpected costs or expanding your operations.

-iwoca’s Flexi-Loan is designed to meet the needs of small business owners across a variety of sectors, with transparent and accessible finance.
+We don’t currently provide funding for sole traders. iwoca’s Flexi-Loan is designed to meet the needs of small business owners across a variety of sectors, with transparent and accessible finance.
+Here are some of the features and benefits:

 • You can repay early at any time, without incurring extra fees, which helps to save on interest.

-• Choose a loan and term that suits you, whether you require a small cash injection or significant capital for larger projects.
+• Loan terms are tailored to your needs, whether you require a small cash injection or significant capital for larger projects.

-• Applications are fully online, and many businesses receive a decision within 24 hours.
-Once approved, funds are often available on the same day, giving you fast access to the capital you need.
+• Applications are fully online, and many businesses receive a decision within 24 hours, plus, once approved, funds are often available on the same day.

-• Approvals are based on your business’s performance and financial history, not just your credit score.
+• Approvals are based on business performance and revenue potential, not just your credit score.

 FAQs for self-employed business loans